ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

 * [Speed and performance](https://ooni.org/nettest/ndt/) of networks.

-As part of this study, the following [ooniprobe tests](https://github.com/TheTorProject/ooni-probe) were run from eight local vantage points in Cuba:
+As part of this study, the following [OONI Probe tests](https://github.com/TheTorProject/ooni-probe) were run from eight local vantage points in Cuba:

 * [Web Connectivity](https://ooni.org/nettest/web-connectivity/)